Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Allowing another application that is not listed

-5. Once the changes have been made, restart your computer and see if the “an attempt was made to access a socket in a way forbidden by its access permissions” error is resolved at the next startup.
+5. After making changes, restart your computer to see if the “an attempt was made to access a socket in a way forbidden by its access permissions” error is resolved.

-1. Press Windows key + R to open up a Run dialog box.
-Then, type “cmd” and press Ctrl + Shift + Enter to open up an elevated Command Prompt window.
+1. Press Win + R, type “cmd“, and press Ctrl + Shift + Enter to open an elevated Command Prompt.

 Run dialog: cmd, then press Ctrl + Shift + Enter